Caudillo8/SHOPPING-LIST/README.md

 # SHOPPING-LIST

 Shopping list app with React
+with function to generate PDF